CloudCannon/pagefind/docs/content/docs/sorts.md

 An element tagged with `data-pagefind-sort` will capture the contents of that element and provide the given key as a sort option to the Pagefind JS API.
 In the above example, the page would be tagged as `date: "2022-10-20"`.

-## Capturing a filter value from an attribute
+## Capturing a sort value from an attribute

 If the data you want to sort by exists as an attribute, you can use the syntax `sort_key[html_attribute]`